anjali-025/Sales-And-Finance-Report/README.md

 Project Objectives
 1. Customer Performance Evaluation
-Created a comprehensive report to analyze customer performance and behavior.
+Created a comprehensive (report)[Customer_NetSales_Performance.pdf] to analyze customer performance and behavior.

 2. Market Performance Analysis
 Conducted a thorough analysis to compare market performance with sales targets and goals.